Image Analysis

 The Solution: From Pixels to Structured Data

-While Vision Basics covers general image understanding (describing photos, visual Q&A), Image Analysis focuses on extracting structured data from documents, charts, medical images, and technical diagrams.
-It's like the difference between describing a painting and reading a patient's X-ray — precision matters.
-Results are returned as structured output (JSON, tables) for downstream processing.
+While Vision Basics covers general image understanding (describing photos, visual Q&A), image analysis focuses on extracting structured, machine-usable data from documents, charts, medical images, and technical diagrams.
+It's the difference between describing a painting and reading a patient's X-ray: the goal isn't a pleasant sentence, it's a set of fields you can store, validate, and act on.
+Results are returned as structured output (JSON, tables) so a downstream program can consume them without parsing free-form prose.

 Think of it like a specialist reading an X-ray: